[PATCH]: Fix skinned ui not being drawn properly with gtk-3 >= 3.9

 For non native window backed widgets, it is up to the parent / container which does have a native window to propagate the draws.
 This means that when audacious connects to the draw signal of the GtkWindow-s it uses, overriding the default handler, it must propagate the draw to its children.

 So far audacious has been getting away with not doing this since gtk was handling sending expose events with a shotgun approach sending them to all children of an exposed widget unconditionally.
 This has been fixed in gtk 3.9.x / 3.10, which causes the audacious skinned ui to only draw the window background, and nothing else, this patch fixes this.

 skins: Return TRUE from draw functions to allow child widgets to be painted in GTK+ master.
 Closes: #336.

-#1 Updated by John Lindgren 11 months ago
+#1 Updated by John Lindgren about 1 year ago

 - Status changed from New to Closed

 I think the more proper fix is to return FALSE from our draw functions, letting GTK+ propagate the signal.
 Then, we use gtk_widget_set_app_paintable() to keep GTK+ from drawing the default window background.